ngholson/obs_weather_time_overlay/README.md

 ```

-Save the file and head over to OBS-Studio
+Save the file and open OBS-Studio

-in OBS add a new "browser" source to the scene you want to dispaly the weather and time.
+in OBS, add a new "browser" source to the scene you want to dispaly the weather and time.
 change the URL for the source the path to the ```weatherWidget.html``` file you just saved.
 change the height and width to 1920x1080.